 Behavioral probation is a means of warning students of their seriously inappropriate actions.
 It is intended to convey to students that unless significant improvement occurs, they will be unable to continue at Geneva.
-Students are placed on Behavioral Probation if they reach 5 demerits during any semester.
+Students are placed on Behavioral Probation if they reach 6 demerits during the school year.
 Behavioral Probation lasts a minimum of four weeks and for a longer period of time depending on the severity or repetitive frequency of the behavior.
-The length of probation is determined by the administration in consultation with the faculty.
-Logic students on Behavioral Probation are not allowed to participate in any Geneva extracurricular activities, including sports, National Junior Honor Society, Student Council, field trips, class trips, overnight trips, etc.
+The length of probation is determined by the administration in consultation with the Dean of Students.
+Logic students on Behavioral Probation are not allowed to participate in any Geneva extracurricular activities, including sports, National Junior Honor Society, Student Government, field trips, class trips, overnight trips, etc.

-At the end of the probationary period, the student is released from probation if he or she has not earned additional demerits, has clearly demonstrated a desire to change and receives a good report from each of her or his teachers.
-If the above are not met, the probation is extended for four more weeks and remains in effect until the conditions are met.
-Students on probation face suspension or expulsion for additional conduct infractions.
+At the end of the probationary period, the student is released from probation if he or she has not earned an additional demerit during the set probationary period, has clearly demonstrated a desire to change and receives a good report from each of her or his teachers.
+If the above are not met, the probation is extended for a second four-week probationary period and remains in effect until the conditions are met.
+Students placed on a second probation face suspension or behavioral expulsion.